 Ms. Moss is a storyteller, narrator, keynote speaker and author.
 Her performances encourage pride of heritage, appreciation of cultural differences and recognition of kinship, as well as inspire imagination, motivation, reflection and inquiry.

-The Opera in Williamsburg will perform a melange of opera scenes.
+Opera in Williamsburg will present a melange of scenes from Black operas.
 This performance is part of the year-long celebration to observe the 50th Anniversary of African Americans in Residence at William & Mary.

 Brave Enough to be First serves to honor the legacy of the three women who were the first African Americans in residence at William & Mary, to shed light on just how far we have come, and to inspire continued diversity and inclusion.

 Living the Legacy is a dynamic exhibit featuring the intricate, inspiring stories of African Americans who experienced these inaugural years firsthand and who broke barriers for the generations to come.